 - Setting up an educational trust for the children shortly before the divorce proceedings were filed.

-- The mother taking a European vacation with the parties’ minor son against the wishes of the father.
+- The mother’s taking a European vacation with the parties’ minor son against the father’s wishes.

 On the other hand, no dissipation was found in these cases: